Low-Code Development Platforms in 2025: Founder’s Guide

 Integration Capabilities

 Most business apps need to connect with other systems.
-Low code platforms handle this through pre‑built connectors for popular services like Salesforce, Slack, Stripe, and Oracle.
-In fact, 49% of organizations use low code to orchestrate workflows across multiple applications, highlighting how essential integration is.
+Low-code development platforms handle this through pre built connectors for popular services like Salesforce, Slack, Stripe, and Oracle.
+In fact, 49% of organizations use low-code to orchestrate workflows across multiple applications, highlighting how essential integration is.
 This ability to act as the “glue” between systems is a key driver of hyperautomation initiatives.
 For a deeper dive, see our API integration guide.

 Mobile App Deployment